Policy 004: Student Disciplinary

 2.43 Helping a student to speak for themselves during the disciplinary procedure and ensuring that they are heard is known as ‘advocacy’.
 It is the responsibility of ACM to ensure that a student is provided with appropriate support where it is needed.
 Students are encouraged to make use of the support and guidance of Student Services.

 2.44 Students will be offered a meeting with a member of staff to outline the Student Disciplinary process.

 2.45 Additionally, some young people, adults at risk and those who do not have English as a first language may need help to articulate themselves and to get other people to listen to what they say.
 This is particularly true when they are being interviewed by members of staff who have are in a senior position of responsibility.
-Students will be offered a meeting with a member of the Education Guidance team if such needs are identified.
+Students will be offered a meeting with a member of the Additional Needs and Disability Support team if such needs are identified.

 2.46 Some aspects of discussions or evidence may be confidential or inappropriate to share amongst a wider audience.
 The person Chairing the meeting will make a decision as to the appropriateness of what information should be disclosed e.g. names of witnesses where there is a concern about their welfare or safety.

 3.1 The policy lead is responsible for the cyclical monitoring and review of the policy in liaison with the Quality Assurance and Enhancement Manager.
 The Student Disciplinary Policy lead is:

 3.2 Decisions and appropriate actions in support of the implementation of the Policy will be authorised by the following designated staff:

 - Group Lead on Student Experience